orbeon/orbeon-forms-doc/configuration/properties/persistence.md

 This is used as follows (confirmed for Orbeon Forms 4.4 to 4.10):

-- If active, the Form Runner Home Page queries the persistence implementation to obtain the list of published forms and enable administrative operations.
+- If active, the Form Runner Home page queries the persistence implementation to obtain the list of published forms and enable administrative operations.
 - See issue [#2327](https://github.com/orbeon/orbeon-forms/issues/2327).

 ```xml